catfishkeith.com - String-Twanging Home of Catfish Keith

 Q: What kind of guitars do you play?

-Before I got into modern Nationals I had a 1930 steel-bodied National Duolian, which I loved.
-It developed a serious rust problem after accidently dropping it in the ocean, to the point where when you strummed it little tinkly bits of rusty dust would cascade to the ground.
+Before I got into modern Nationals, my first National was a 1930 Duolian, which I loved.
+It developed a serious rust problem after accidently dropping into the ocean, to the point where when you strummed it little tinkly bits of rusty dust would cascade to the ground.

-For my acoustic, bare-fingered fingerstyle approach I use a fantastic guitar built by David Flammang.
-This guitar is called an EL 12-Fret Guitar, and has the cute, curvy lines very similar to my 1926 Gibson Nick Lucas Special.
+For my acoustic, bare-fingered fingerstyle approach I use a fantastic guitar built by Dale Fairbanks This guitar is called an F-10 Nick Lucas Guitar, and has the cute, curvy lines very similar to my 1926 Gibson Nick Lucas Special.
 I'm using it on tour these days, and it has a depth of tone and sparkly brightness that has been a pure pleasure to play.
-David Flammang is a world-class luthier, and a great fellow, and I'm honored to play this wonderful guitar!
+Dale Fairbanks is a world-class luthier, and a great fellow, and I'm honored to play this wonderful guitar!

 Q: How would I get ahold of guitars like this?